 - salaries depend on personal circumstances and whether the candidate has left his/her EU country to take up the position

-- deductions are made for medical insurance, pensions and unemployment insurance, where applicable
+- salary deductions are made for medical insurance, pensions and unemployment insurance, where applicable

 - staff receive allowances for their children, where applicable

-- medical insurance and pension scheme are provided
+- medical insurance and a pension scheme are provided

 - annual leave entitlement, in addition to EU holidays, begins at 2 days per month (24 days per year)